SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Endless Knight**
 >
-> The first time the zombie is reduced to 0 Stamina by damage that isn't fire damage or holy damage and their body isn't destroyed, they instead have 10 Stamina and fall prone
+> The first time the zombie is reduced to 0 Stamina by damage that isn't fire damage or holy damage and their body isn't destroyed, they instead have 10 Stamina and fall prone.

 ###### Ghost